Introduction to the myKnight Audit

 If a change of major has been submitted and the change is not posted yet, please contact the Registrar’s Office.
 In the meantime, please run a What-If report for the new plan.
 Please report other plan discrepancies, and all audit discrepancies, through the Service Now reporting tool: ucf.service-now.com

-You must complete the PSAA Degree Audit webcourse.
+You must complete the PSAA Degree Audit webcourse (ACS001).
 The prerequisites for this course are SR FERPA Training (SR100W) and PS SA/HR Basic Navigation (PSC001).
-Once you have completed all three training courses, your college or department security authorizer must send an request the appropriate access.
+Once you have completed all three training courses, your college or department security authorizer must request the appropriate access through the Registrar’s Office.